harmony-development/harmony_rust_sdk/README.md

     - Enable the `client` feature for a lightweight client implementation and the client API (implies `gen_client` feature).
     - Enable the `gen_client` feature to generate client service code.
     - Enable the `gen_server` feature to generate server service code.

+## MSRV
+Minimum Supported Rust Version: previous stable.

+Changing MSRV is not considered a semver-breaking change.